What to Expect at Your Yearly Vet Appointment

 We also request your pet’s medical records so we can add it to their file and our veterinary team can read through it before your appointment.
 Previous medical issues or diagnoses, vaccine history, heartworm or viral status, prior ownership, environmental and geographical factors, breeding history, diet, and current or past medications are all factors of your pet’s health.

-Upon your appointment check-in, you’ll receive two documents to fill out: (1) a Canine or Feline Health Questionnaire and (2) a Canine or Feline Vaccine Risk Assessment Form.
+Upon your appointment check-in or in an e-mail before your appointment, you’ll receive two documents to fill out: (1) a Canine or Feline Health Questionnaire and (2) a Canine or Feline Vaccine Risk Assessment Form.

 Filling out this document tells us whether or not your pet is eating and drinking normally, if you think they’ve experienced a weight change, if you’ve noticed any new lumps or bumps, and so on.
 We will ask about specific signs of arthritis, if you have an at-home dental care plan, or if your pets are on parasite prevention.